 One of the key elements in extending the operational life of your existing ageing turbine is the control system.
 Both Andy Beetham and Alex Byrne, Principal Engineer for turbine technology at DNV GL argue for the justification in upgrading the control system for being a key element in a life extension programme for turbines.
 Andy Beetham says:

 “Replacing the turbine controller in its entirety can improve reliability and reduce down time.
 That allows us to extend the life, but also to increase performance of the wind farm itself.”

-Since 2014, life extension services and controller updates have been a growing trend due to the ageing wind farms.
-Major wind OEMs such as Gamesa and Vestas are now offering upgrade packages for their turbines.
-However, third party independent service providers and wind engineering companies such as Spica Technology has been developing and upgraded a competitive control system for years.
-Whereas the OEMs may offer an upgrade for a certain type of turbine of their own, Spica Technology offers a controller that is fit for lifetime extension and designed for several ageing turbine types to improve reliability and performance.
+Since 2014, lifetime extension services and controller updates have been a growing trend due to the ageing wind farms.
+Major wind OEMs such as Gamesa and Vestas began offering upgrade packages for their turbines.
+However, third party independent service providers and wind engineering companies such as Spica Technology have been developing and upgraded competitive control systems for years.
+Whereas the OEMs may offer an upgrade for a certain type of turbine of their own, Spica Technology and other wind engineering companies offer controllers that are fit for lifetime extension and designed for several ageing turbine types to improve reliability and performance.
 Benny Thomsen, CEO at Spica Technology, explains:

 “Many OEMs have difficulties in extracting data from their ageing turbines compared to modern turbines.
 By exchanging the control system with remote control and adding a monitoring system, it enables the possibility to predict maintenance and compare data between turbines.”

 According to Børsen.dk, Vestas plans to share some of its huge data from its turbines to give its customers greater insight.
-Christian Venderby, head of Vestas’ service sector, says at Børsen.dk.:
+Christian Venderby, Head of Vestas’ service sector, says to Børsen.dk.:

 “Through many years, we have developed new algorithms that analyse the big data and can identify errors under development or predict breakdowns of components.”